Bigmoco/TMDBase/README.md

 **Install Instructions:**

-Use the edited version of OpenWizard or manually install using the Archive link, both options are below.
+Use the custom version of OpenWizard or manually install using the Archive link, both options are below.

 [plugin.program.openwizard.zip](https://github.com/user-attachments/files/17988163/plugin.program.openwizard.zip)